 When Jack was six years old, we asked him to bring in the empty curbside trash cans of our elderly neighbor (since he was already out there doing ours).
 She insisted on giving him a dollar for his trouble, and since then he has grown his little business, until he now has seven customers and probably makes $10 a week since some of his customers believe a 100% tip is appropriate.

 Betty, who is in charge of sorting the recycling each day, gets to go with dad to the recycling center and turn it all in.
 And she gets to keep the money they make.

-It’s harder than it used to be for a kids to find a job (I’m pretty sure paper boys and match girls don’t exist any more, at least not in the greater Los Angeles area) but our kids have managed to find a way to make some money on their own, so they can now commence learning to be responsible with it.
+It’s harder than it used to be for a kid to find a job (I’m pretty sure paper boys and match girls don’t exist anymore, at least not in the greater Los Angeles area) but our kids have managed to find a way to make some money on their own, so they can now commence learning to be responsible with it.
 Or just keep buying LEGOs.
 One of the two.

 such a great series of posts!
 I'm the oldest of five and didn't an allowance or adulation for everyday chores, either. my dad would tell us "keeping our home clean is part of being in a family! we all work together." period.

 question: you mention that complaining isn't tolerated, only a simple "okay mama". what would your response be to a kid who backtalks or *does* complain/sulk?
 I'm a former sassy kid and fear the day when my kids turn lip to me…. hahaha.
 I'm only pregnant with my first but I'm already stockpiling parental wisdom like it's going out of style.